 If your home is going to be unoccupied for a month or more, you need to make sure you have the right sort of insurance in place.

-Do not think that your standard household insurance policy is going to suffice; you really have to buy specialist unoccupied home insurance.
+Your standard household insurance policy is not going to suffice; you really have to buy specialist unoccupied home insurance.

 Houses remain Empty for Various Reasons

 Houses remain empty for various reasons.
 You may have relocated to a new home and are waiting for your previous property to sell or to be rented out to tenants.
 Alternatively, you could be in rented accommodation whilst your home is being refurbished or an extension being added.

 A further scenario is when an individual inherits a property, and needs to wait for probate to clear prior to taking full and active possession.

 Standard home insurance normally stipulates that the property cannot remain unoccupied for more than 30 days at a time.

 Insurance companies are worried that, should a property be left vacant for longer periods, it can attract vandals or burglars.
 Also, if damage caused by a leaking pipe or another problem which has not been pinpointed, will result in higher clear-up costs.

 The basis of an unoccupied house insurance policy is cover against the risks presented by fire, lightning, explosion, earthquake and aircraft, while a property is empty.

 Should you need additional cover, you can add extras like contents insurance and insurance against malicious damage, theft as well as subsidence.